-CBD Explained: CBD Isolate vs. Broad Spectrum vs. Full Spectrum
+CBD Explained: Full Spectrum vs. Broad Spectrum vs. CBD Isolate

 CBD products have grown incredibly popular.
-Far from only being sold in the form of oil, CBD can now be found in capsules, gummies, vape e-liquids, creams, and even beverages.
+Gone are the days of only finding CBD in oil form, CBD can now be found in capsules, gummies, vape e-liquids, creams, and even beverages.

-Yet, CBD products remain confusing in many ways.
-One common source of uncertainty is CBD product labels, which use terms like full spectrum, broad spectrum, and CBD isolate.
+Yet, CBD remains confusing for users.
+One common source of uncertainty are product labels, which use terms like full spectrum, broad spectrum, and CBD isolate.

 Full Spectrum CBD

-These preparations are made by extracting the whole hemp plant and removing fats, lipids, waxes, and chlorophyll.
+During the extraction process, these preparations are made by extracting the whole hemp plant material and removing fats, lipids, waxes, and chlorophyll.

-Full-spectrum CBD is the most popular type of CBD extract because of something researchers call the “entourage effect.”
+Full-spectrum CBD is a popular type of CBD extract because of something researchers call the “entourage effect.”
 This effect refers to the synergistic relationship between all of the different compounds found in cannabis.

-When you use full-spectrum hemp extract, you’re not only benefiting from CBD, but all of the beneficial compounds found in hemp, and the synergy between them.
-Simply put, the combined effects of CBD, other cannabinoids, terpenes, and other active compounds are greater than CBD on its own.
+When you use full-spectrum hemp extract, you’re not only benefiting from CBD, but all of the other beneficial compounds found in hemp, and the synergy between them.
+Simply put, the combined effects of CBD, other cannabinoids, terpenes, and other cannabinoids and active compounds are greater than CBD on its own.

 Is Full-Spectrum CBD Legal?